 To ensure that you get a good night of sleep and to make this a way of taking care of yourself, here are a few tips and recommendations.
 Simply recognizing it’s a priority and why is an excellent starting point.
 Now it’s time to make it happen and take care of yourself in one of the most important ways possible.

 - Create the right environment to fall asleep and stay asleep: This is important because if it’s not a good environment, you won’t get the sleep you need.
 You need to not only fall asleep, but you need to stay asleep.
 That means that you want your room cool enough and quiet.
 You ideally want it free of distractions and you don’t want to be watching TV or on your phone right before bed.
 Cut out technology and any outside noise, turn on a fan for white noise if you need it, and then let yourself drift off to sleep.
+You may even wish to make use of calming essential oils for sleep.

 - Make a good night of sleep a true priority: No matter what you may have going on, don’t skip out on sleep.
 Don’t make the mistake of telling yourself you can go without sleep.
 You now see and understand the implications of sleep deprivation, so it’s time to take care of yourself in a really vital way and make sleep a priority rather than a luxury.
 Changing your outlook will help you to stay committed and ensure that you do this for yourself, no matter what else you may have going on.